 We are a New Delhi based design studio creating occasion wear for men with an emphasis on craft, community, and intention.
-Our first edit, Divine Geometry, draws from ways of making shaped by precision, repetition, and devotion to handwork.
 Defined by garments that reveal their complexity gradually, each piece reworks a classic vocabulary for the present.
+Our first collection, NO.1: Divine Geometry, draws from ways of making shaped by precision, repetition, and devotion to handwork.

 Objects